Latz/til/posts/blog-post-6.md

 ---
-... that people start looking for [alternatives](https://dev.to/areknawo/top-7-vs-code-alternatives-3c0n) as as soon as something becomes too trendy.
+... that people start looking for [alternatives](https://dev.to/areknawo/top-7-vs-code-alternatives-3c0n) as soon as something becomes too trendy.